 Easton, Pennsylvania native, Masaki Bolte EDU '19 is a natural born educator.
-From being Drum Captain in high school to being a Peer Advisor at the Shimada Resource Center at Temple's College of Education, Bolte consistently took up every opportunity that would have an impact on others.
+From being Drum Captain in high school to being a Peer Advisor at the Shimada Resource Center at Temple's College of Education and Human Development, Bolte consistently took up every opportunity that would have an impact on others.

 Now, Bolte gets to continue his educational endeavors post-grad as a Social Studies teacher at Hill-Freedom World Academy in Philadelphia.